freon4dsl/Freon-documentation/README.md

 # preview the website
 npm run preview
 ```

+> Note: sometimes you need to set the line separators to CRLF - Windows to get the embedded code
+> correctly into the pages.

 During development the latter two commands can be exchanged by the following command.